 |Step 2||Discuss your eligibility with your Head of School / Director|

 Apply for the Academic Workload Higher Degree by Research Support Scheme (due dates available on|

-the Research Office webpage).
+the Research webpage).
 If you are successful in your application, you should then apply for

 Admission into your Higher Degree by Research course.

-The Research Office will advise you of the outcome of your application for the Scheme.
+Research Services and Graduate Studies will advise you of the outcome of your application for the Scheme.
 If you are successful, you should then formally apply for admission into the HDR program.
 Admissions will advise you of your Offer of Admission.

 Support under the scheme will commence from the commencement of your candidature into the HDR program (excluding Research Professional Doctorates where by only the Tuition Fee Waiver commences from the commencement of candidature and all other components of the Scheme commence at the beginning of the dissertation phase of the program).

 11. Annual reporting